kipcole9/tempo/DEVELOPMENT.md

 In the case where no calendar is specified by an extension, the calendar specified by `Cldr.get_locale/0` will be used.
 This is most commonly `Cldr.Calendar.Gregorian` which is a proleptic Gregorian calendar that is compatible with the Elixir standard `Calendar.ISO`.

+In effect, we merge the current locale (`Cldr.get_locale/`) with the data derived from the extensions, into an "effective locale" used for this date/time.

 ### Extension ABNF syntax

 ```